 - 5-10 ms (220-440 samples) this is excellent and ideal setting.
 We recommend setting it at 10ms

 - 11-20 ms (485-882 samples) which is acceptable and can provide you with a reasonably good sound

 With all these steps the choppy sound problem will be solved and you will be able to hear clear music.
-But if problem persist you can check its memory and CPU optimization section but at your own risk.
+But if the problem persists, you can check its memory and CPU optimization section but at your own risk.
 You can also check different other programs which might cause FL Studio to make these unpleasant sounds.
-As an example, a program called f.lux that changes the color temperature of screen can cause this issue.
+As an example, a program called f.lux that changes the color temperature of the screen can cause this issue.
 If you have installed it, please get rid of it at the earliest.

 If the Buffer Length setting is more than 100 ms (4410 samples) and the CPU usage is at 80%, this is basically an indication to upgrade your PC because your system isn’t capable enough to support FL Studio in this case.